 She has appeared on Good Morning America, WGN-TV, Martha Stewart Radio, WomensHealthMag.com, Glamour.com, Style.com, The Better Show, Good Day Austin, Cosmopolitan Magazine, Serendipity Magazine, HuffPost Live, Time.com, WomensDay.com, and other media outlets.

 Pooja was born and raised in the Midwest and was a resident of London, England for nearly a decade.
-She is a mother of two, an avid athlete, sports enthusiast, and a former 3-sport HS varsity athlete.
-She is also a graduate of the Compassion Cultivation Training (CCT) program developed at Stanford University and a student of the Sri Sri School of Yoga TTC.
+She is a mother of two, a meditator, an avid athlete, sports enthusiast, and a former 3-sport HS varsity athlete.
+She is a graduate of the Compassion Cultivation Training (CCT) program developed at Stanford University and a student of the Sri Sri School of Yoga TTC.